Terasology/Gooey/README.md

 ## Gooeys

-The Gooey gLTF model can be referenced in prefabs with a `skeletalMesh` as `MawGooey:gooey`.
+The Gooey glTF model can be referenced in prefabs with a `skeletalMesh` as `MawGooey:gooey`.
 ```json5
   "skeletalMesh": {
     "mesh": "MawGooey:gooey"